Skip to Content

 • Depending on the helmet, skateboard helmets are not designed to combat extreme force.
 There are exceptions though.

 Bike helmets are made to survive one big impact, but a soft bump doesn’t mean you have to throw it away.
 Make sure you inspect the helmet after a fall.
-Like I mentioned before, if there’s a crack or something wrong with your foam, ditch it.

 Difference in shells

-The outside of a skateboard helmet consists of a hard shell which in some cases can sustain multiple impacts.
 The shell is usually a bit thicker than bike helmets, allowing for more impacts.
 Bike helmets have a thin plastic shell.

 The difference in helmet shape and design

-You probably noticed skateboarding helmets are designed differently than bike helmets.
-Skate helmets cover the back of your head and are round and smooth in shape.
 When it comes to skateboarding there are many ways to go down.
 One of the ways to fall is on the back of the head, this is why a skate helmet covers more than just the top of the head.

 Bikers hardly ever fall on their backs, though kids tend to do this more often.
 There are kid helmets that also cover the back of the head.
 My son has one which is suitable for skateboarding.